 A problem shared is a problem halved!
 Choose an attentive ear that will understand you without judging you.
 Finding support will be invaluable in helping you move forward and will surely open your eyes.
 What if your break-up was actually a good thing?
-Perhaps this betrayal has actually rid you of a toxic relationship?
+Perhaps this has actually rid you of a toxic relationship?

-2. Refocusing on who we care about
+2. Refocus on who you care about

 Take time to list what you really care about, what makes you feel good, and the moral values that are unique to you.
 If the person who betrayed you no longer corresponds to these values then you have been lucky enough to escape from this relationship.

-3. Understanding the process of moving forward
+3. Understand the process of moving forward

 The person who betrayed you certainly has their reasons, even if they are not acceptable to you.
 Hearing them will allow you to better manage your disappointment or to grant forgiveness, if you feel able to start afresh.